Vikram-Choudhary/SearchForImage/README.md

 ## Search Image App

-In the project directory, you can run:
+In the project directory, you can run following commands:

 ### `npm install`